 Always remember that you are safe, loved, strong, independent, brave, and kind.

 There it is, that is the letter to my daughter for Mother’s Day this year.
-If you are a mom, maybe this year you write a letter to your daughter or to your mom as their gift.
+I hope that his letter provides a sample you can use for your own letter to your daughter.
 There is no better time to tell someone how you feel, especially since physical contact is so limited at the moment